 “After I created Happy I realized that he didn’t make any sense without some sort of context, that’s when I started writing out some ideas for a Hodag story for kids,” she said.
 “I wanted my story to be a quick blended overview about what is currently shared on the Hodag, but mostly I wanted to show that the Hodag is as great a legend and tale as Paul and Babe, and just as mysterious and sought after as mythical creatures like Bigfoot.”

-Kuczmarski says she hasn’t started work on it yet but she is planning at least on Happy and Buddy sequel.
+Kuczmarski says she hasn’t started work on it yet but she is planning at least one Happy and Buddy sequel.

-“Older children are already asking what else Happy, Buddy and their friends do in the forest so I guess I should get busy,” she said.
+“Older children are already asking what else Happy, Buddy and their friends do in the forest so I should get busy,” she said.

 In fact, if “Tales from Trees” becomes a series, Kuczmarski says she plans to branch out and add more characters.

 “I think Happy and Buddy will always be the main characters but other characters will definitely be introduced into story lines.
 Sadly some kids don’t even know who Babe (the blue ox) is so I’m thinking he (or is it she?) may need to have a larger role in upcoming stories.
 I also have illustrations that didn’t make the cut on the first book where some other animals were forefront and I’m hoping to use them down the line,” she said.
 When not working on more tales involving Happy and Buddy, Kuczmarski, a graduate of Minneapolis College of Art and Design, works as an in-house corporate designer in the marketing department of a large law firm in Chicago.
-She also has a graphic design side business, Kuczmarski Designs [LLC], through which she acts as a consultant to other businesses.
+She also has her own business, Jill Kuczmarski Designs [LLC], through which she publishes and provides creative consulting services.

 “I wanted my book to be ‘soft’ but it still needed to be durable enough for toddler handling, so I designed it as a reverse fold, bingeing on the loose end.
 This allowed the pages to remain soft but more durable against tears and also Mae it easier for little fingers to turn the pages.
 Printing and folding the pages like this also helped bulk up the book in order to be eligible for perfect binding instead of saddle stitching.
 I didn’t want the saddle stitching because the staples could come unbent or fall out with rough handling which is no good for little feet and carpet crawlers,” Kuczmarski explained.